THE ART OF PLANNING INSERVICE OF PROFESSIONALS

 Takt is a method to standardize the production rates by time and location.
 It started as an industrial process and now it is part of an evolution on the construction industry.

-A Takt Plan has two primary elements: time (on the top row) and zone (on the left column).
+A TAKT Plan has a structure of time (on the top row) and zone (on the left column).
 The intersection of those matches a color/code that means that an activity must be made.
-The time that requieres an activity to be done is called Takt Time.
+A CPM shows an activity on the left side but a the working zone is not limited on a proper form.

 The zoning of the spaces is made by the amount of work to be done and the production rates of the crews, that means that the sizes of the zones will vary but the amount of time it takes to complete them will be the same.